amartyabose/QuantumDynamics.jl/docs/src/index.md

 - A user-facing application to leverage the most-common use cases of the library This package provides the library, while the [QuantumDynamicsCLI.jl](https://github.com/amartyabose/QuantumDynamicsCLI.jl) package implements the application.
 The documentation for QuantumDynamicsCLI can also be found [online](https://amartyabose.github.io/QuantumDynamicsCLI.jl/dev/index.html).

-!!! warning "QCPI under reimplementation"
-    QCPI implementation is currently broken because of some updates.
-The next version would have better and more complete support of the latest features of QCPI.
-The documentation will be updated once all the nuances are sorted out.

 The primary problem that QuantumDynamics is aimed at solving is the simulation of the dynamics of a relatively small quantum system coupled to a dissipative environment.
 Such a system-solvent decomposed problem can typically be represented by the Hamiltonian:
 ```math
 \hat{H} = \hat{H}_0 + \hat{H}_\text{env}